Frequently Asked ?’s

 WHAT FURTHER LESSONS WILL MY CHILD NEED?

 ISR recommends students return bi-annually or annually for refresher lessons depending on the student's age, growth rate, skill and confidence level.
 The goal of ISR refresher lessons is to help your child adjust his/her new body size and weight to his/her existing skill level.
-While NO program can "drown proof" your child, ISR lessons typically have a 94-100% retention rate up to one year later.
+While NO program can "drown proof" your child, ISR lessons typically have a high skill retention rate due to muscle memory even up to one year later.
 Refresher lessons are important because children change so much both cognitively and physically during the first 4-5 years of life.
-It is important that their aquatic skill and abilities grow with their bodies.
+It is important that their aquatic skill and abilities grow with their body.